-We've found that Hosts who provide accurate, quality photos of their listings receive more bookings.
+We've found that Hosts who provide accurate, quality photos of their units receive more bookings.
 You can always re-order your own photos in the photo section of your Host Dashboard if needed, and you can flag inaccurate or inappropriate photos for removal.

 For some tips on taking great photos, click here!